Website privacy and cookies

 If you are a user with general public and anonymous access, the Norfolk County Council website does not store or capture personal information but merely logs the user's IP address that is automatically recognised by the web server.

-We collect information from visitors to the Norfolk County Council website in three ways:
+We collect information from visitors to the Norfolk County Council website in several ways:

 - Requests for information or services via email and online forms